ingoj/ejabberd-nodeinfo2/README.md

 You can find more information about nodeinfo2 here: https://git.feneas.org/jaywink/nodeinfo2

 # ToDo
-- Adapt to support MySQL/MariaDB backend
+- Adapt to support MySQL/MariaDB backend: done!
+But actual MySQL queries are missing...